JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 ## AzAdvertizer

-Also check <https://www.azadvertizer.net> to keep up with the pace on Azure Governance capabilities such as Azure Policy, Policy Initiatives, Policy Aliases and RBAC/Roles
+Also check <https://www.azadvertizer.net> to keep up with the pace on Azure Governance capabilities such as Azure Policies, Policy Initiatives, Policy Aliases and RBAC Roles